sabrahamp/data-analytics-power-bi-report331/README.md

 4. Finally, grouped the buttons together, and copied them across to the other pages.
 Tested navigation functionalities and everything worked as expected.

 Task 3 : Updated this Documentation

+# Milestone 10 : Create Metrics for Users Outside the Company Using SQL

+Task 1 : Connect to the SQL Server

+1. I used the Postgres database server hosted on Microsoft Azure.
+To connect to the server and run queries from VSCode, I installed the SQLTools extension.

+2. Once I have done this, I connected the server using the following details:

+HOST: powerbi-data-analytics-server.postgres.database.azure.com
+PORT: 5432
+DATABASE: orders-db
+USER: maya
+PASSWORD: AiCore127!

+Task 2 : Checking the Table and Column Names

+The table and column names in this database were different from the ones I have been using in Power BI.

+1. Printed a list of the tables in the database and saved the result to a csv file for my reference.

+2. Printed a list of the columns in the orders table and saved the result to a csv file called orders_columns.csv

+3. Repeated the same process for each other table in the database, saving the results to a csv file with the same name as the table

+Task 3 : Query the Database

+Wrote SQL queries to answer the following questions.
+In each case, once I was happy with the result of the query, exported the result to a csv file and uploaded it to my Github repository, along with the query itself as a .sql file.
+So for example, question 1 I generated files called question_1.csv and question_1.sql.

+1. How many staff are there in all of the UK stores?

+2. Which month in 2022 has had the highest revenue?

+3. Which German store type had the highest revenue for 2022?

+4. Create a view where the rows are the store types and the columns are the total sales, percentage of total sales and the count of orders

+5. Which product category generated the most profit for the "Wiltshire, UK" region in 2021?

+Task 4 : Update Documentation

+Documented my achievements in a comprehensive manner.
+Updated the README file on the GitHub repository of this project with detailed information about the tasks accomplished in this milestone.
+Also ensured that my SQL queries and results are uploaded to the Github repository.